scarf-sh/docs/docs/web-traffic.md

   * Aggregated location information associated with this web traffic.
   * Which parts of your documentation are looked at most.
   * With tooling that works in READMEs (or rendered docs generally), emails, and other places on the web where JavaScript is not typically executed.
+  * Conversion rates from viewing docs to downloading your artifacts

 ### How it works